physicianfyi/physician.fyi/README.md

 - read.json (optional, used to populate offenses filter)
 - geocode.json (optional, used to populate map)

+Lastly you want to add the state in `app/services/constants`

 ### Running app

 From your terminal: